Dani Ceballos: International career

 On 5 November 2014, Ceballos was called up to the Spain under-19 side, appearing against Germany, France and Greece in a tournament played in the latter nation.
 He made his debut for the under-21s on 26 March 2015, replacing Samu Castillejo at half-time of a 2–0 friendly win over Norway in Cartagena; four days later, in León, he made his first start, in a 4–0 win over Belarus.

 Despite beginning the competition in Poland on the bench, Ceballos' performances at the 2017 UEFA European Under-21 Championship led Spain to the second place.
 Subsequently, he was named the player of the tournament.
 With the under-21 side he also took part in the victorious 2019 UEFA European Under-21 Championship Spain team.
 He was named in the team of the tournament for the second successive tournament.

 Ceballos won his first cap for the senior team on 11 September 2018, playing the entire 6–0 home win over Croatia in the 2018–19 UEFA Nations League.
 He scored his first goal for his country on 15 November, in a 3–2 loss in Zagreb against the same opponent and in the same competition.

 On 29 June 2021, Ceballos was included as one of three overaged players in Spain's preliminary squad for the 2020 Summer Olympics after having missed out on Euro 2020 due to injury.
 In July 2021, he was included in the 22-player squad of the under-23 team for the 2020 Summer Olympics.

+Personal life

+Since 2023, Ceballos has been in a relationship with Luna Serrat, granddaughter of singer Joan Manuel Serrat.